The Story of Planet Gumbo

-1. Bring joy and sustenance to homeless people through music and gumbo.
+1. Bring joy and sustenance to currently unhoused people through music and gumbo.

-2. Raise community awareness of the plight of the homeless.
+2. Raise community awareness of the plight of the unhoused.

 Planet Gumbo has brought the Sauce Boss Gumbo show to shelters and soup kitchens in cities all over the USA

 For the list of programs since 2003, here's the link

 Inspiration for Planet Gumbo came on November 13, 2002:

 The Sauce Boss was invited to do a gumbo show at the Daily Bread Soup Kitchen in Orlando, FL.

 He says "That performance was a watershed because so many things came together that gave us a template for what we do.
 On that day I took my old 1933 National Steel guitar and my gumbo pot down to play for the folks at the soup kitchen.
 I played and sang and spoke about the gumbo.
 The response was absolutely incredible.
 The workers at the center said they had never seen these people smiling, laughing, and talking like this.
 It was totally energizing for me as well.
 But here's the kicker.
 Not only did we feed the people in need, but we also had a live feed via satellite to the local Fox News network beaming the whole mess all over Orlando for the morning news and that's a large market.
 Lots of people saw the faces of a faceless problem."